codacy-badger/itbr-chat-app/README.md

-# itbr-chat-tool-proposal
+# itbr-chat-app
-Have your own Slack like online chat, built with Javascript.
+A Slack-like online chat.
+Built with Javascript.